novafacing/cannonball/README.md

 Write plugins that run with minimal overhead and as much functionality as you can dream of!

+## Examples

+There are a couple examples provided here!

+* [`jaivana`](examples/jaivana/README.md) A simple tracer that logs a configurable set of events to a file or stdout.
+* [`mons meg`](examples/mons_meg/README.md) A tracer that logs the same events as Jaivana, but uses Tokio to run the trace in an async environment, with communication with the host over a UNIX socket instead of anonymous pipes.

 ## Documentation

 Unfortunately, the documentation isn't building on `docs.rs`.
 Something about building